Ludoviccccc/SimulateurGPT/README.md

 ![Alt text](image/miss_ratios.png)
 * The second tab of plots shows that the execution time for both application is usually larger when running in parallel.
 ![Alt text](image/time.png)
 We performing exploration, we would like the white space within the scatter plot to be as covered as possible.
+Moreover, we would like the diffusion of the histograms to be as high as possible.